dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

 ![My Tools](docs/register_ui.png)

 The left side menu is a list of all image repositories associated with the user, grouped lexicographically by namespace.
-Words encapsulated in parentheses denotes the toolname.
-Detailed information and links for each tool is located on the 'Info' tab.
+Each tool is named after the docker location of the associated Docker image, in this example, `quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig`.
+Detailed information and links for each tool are located on the 'Info' tab.
 The 'Labels' tab allows editing of keywords to be associated with a tool for efficient searching and grouping.
 Settings such as the path to the Dockerfile and CWL Descriptor can be modified on a per-tag basis in the 'Versions' tab.
 The Dockerfile, CWL/WDL Descriptor and test parameter files may be viewed in the 'Files' tab, by the Version tag (corresponding to a Git tag/branch).

 A tool is not visible on the public 'Tools' listing unless it is published.
-To publish a tool, press the yellow 'Register' button in the top-right corner.
+To publish a tool, press the yellow 'Publish' button in the top-right corner.

 For the tutorial, generally, you should hit the "Refresh All Tools" button to make sure Dockstore has examined your latest repositories on Quay.
 Do this especially if you created a new repository like we did here.